LizMarlowe-byte/Tech-writing-portfolio/README.md

 ## 📖 Documentation Index

 This portfolio highlights my ability to deliver clear, accessible documentation for diverse audiences.
-Each sample demonstrates technical writing best practices—including logical structures, actionable workflows, and real‑world context.
+Each sample demonstrates technical writing best practices—including logical structures, actionable workflows, and real‑world context. _Browse by category below or use the GitHub Wiki sidebar for full navigation_.

 > **Note:** To respect confidentiality from prior roles, all samples are based on open‑source, commercial, or fictional products.
 They illustrate my writing style, structure, and content development approach.